teachingasart/2019/Assignments/5_Final/Jiwon_Shin.md

 Watch sections of videos that explain concepts of random in [every day context](https://www.youtube.com/embed/9rIy0xY99a0) and in [context of computer science](https://www.youtube.com/embed/GtOt7EBNEwQ), and continue discussion about random in context of computer science & programming.

 First start off simple.
 Here is what you get if you use a random number to generate the x position of the ellipse.
-Discuss how this movement feels.
+Discuss how this movement feels. ([link to code](https://editor.p5js.org/js6450/sketches/bXJ7Gr9jq))
 ![Gif of ellipse moving in random position along x axis](img/random-ellipse-pos.gif)

 What are the properties of this graph?
 What's the width and height of this graph?
 What is the mid horizontal point of this graph?
-What is the maximum value and the minimum value?
+What is the maximum value and the minimum value? ([link to code](https://editor.p5js.org/js6450/embed/sNZEDmYuN))
 ![Gif of graph of random](img/random-graph.gif)

 #### Coding with random()